Secrets detection is at core of GitGuardian for Internal Repositories Monitoring.

 In addition, please note that when disabling secret validity checks, secrets marked as

 cannot check since their associated validity checker is toggled off.
 Re-enabling the validity checker will trigger the verification process on all existing incidents, if and when possible.

 To verify if a detector requires validity checks to be enabled to raise incidents, go to the detector's dedicated page in the Secrets Detection documentation and look for the flag

 Only valid secrets raise an alert: True.

 You can find the exhaustive list of GitGuardian secrets detectors in the settings of your workspace.

-You can activate or deactivate secrets detectors to refine your focus on incidents.
+You can activate or deactivate secrets detectors on an individual basis to refine your focus on incidents.

 The frequency of a secrets detector is the number of matched secrets per million of commits.